Cantem/react-express-news-app/README.md

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

+## Improvements

+Initial list of improvements:

+1. Missing controller call in unit test.✔︎
+2. Add basic API error handling. ✔︎
+3. Remove underline from go back
+4. Infinite scrolling
+5. Mobile hamburger menu.
+6. Go DRY and create re-usable code.

+You can keep track of the ongoing changes at (https://github.com/Cantem/react-express-news-app/tree/improvements) which will become a PR in the near future.

 ## License

 [MIT](https://choosealicense.com/licenses/mit/)